Reddit relationships – 3 tips to boost intimacy

 Knowing how vital feeling connected and intimate is to our well-being, it seems we are out of balance and need to restore our ability to connect on an intimate level.

-Many of us have lost the ability to put our guard down, even with the people we do know and trust, leaving us living very numb, cold, and disconnected lives.
+Many of us have lost the ability to put our guard down, even with the people we know and trust, leaving us living very numb, cold, and disconnected lives.

-Intimacy is vulnerable self-disclosure meet with acceptance.
+Intimacy is vulnerable self-disclosure that is meet with acceptance.

 We all want to be seen and accepted, and when we have that experience, it creates intimacy and connection.